Welcome from Virginia Torczon, Dean of Graduate Studies and Research, Arts & Sciences

 If you receive a prestigious external prize, award, or fellowship, please let me know and we will work to secure a William & Mary News story to further publicize such a major accomplishment.
 I delight in seeing stories that feature Arts & Sciences graduate students on the William & Mary home page.
 Publicizing your academic achievements brings broader recognition to you for your accomplishments, and also helps us attract more support for you, your graduate program, and future Arts & Sciences graduate students.
 Publicizing your academic achievements brings broader recognition to you for your accomplishments, and also helps us attract more support for you, your graduate program, and future Arts & Sciences graduate students.

 As you will quickly come to know, our academic community is friendly and informal – you can seek guidance and advice from anyone on campus – and in this spirit I encourage you to contact me if you think there are ways we can improve your graduate experience.
-Professor Peter Vishton serves as your Graduate Ombudsperson, and can be contacted for consultation should you encounter any situations for which you seek advice or help.
+Professor Philip Daileader serves as your Graduate Ombudsperson, and can be contacted for consultation should you encounter any situations for which you seek advice or help.

 I look forward to working with you over the coming years.